 As in previous sets, 1998 Topps Chrome again combined several up-and-coming prospects on a single card, sometimes striking gold by placing multiple future stars together.
 Beltre is featured with future All-Star Aaron Boone and Baltimore Orioles infielder Ryan Minor.
 Boone, son of legendary catcher Bob Boone, famously hit a home run in the 11th inning of Game 7 of the 2003 ALCS that sent the New York Yankees to the World Series over the Boston Red Sox.

-The autographs featured in 1998 Bowman's Best were limited to just 10 total players with just five rookies or prospects.
+The autograph cards in 1998 Bowman's Best were limited to 10 total players with just five rookies or prospects.
 They were the five biggest prospects of the day, however, including Beltre, Kerry Wood and Jose Cruz Jr. Unlike many players, Beltre's current signature hasn't changed that much from his early years.
-His first and last name are often done in one single motion without lifting the pen and his last name appears to be underlined.
+His full name is often done in one single motion without lifting the pen and his last name appears to be underlined.

 The 1997 Bowman's Best rookie card shows Beltre with a bat on his shoulder and the unusual #75 jersey.
 When Beltre finally made it to the majors, he would sport #29, which he has worn with all his other teams.
 The 1997 Bowman's Best set was divided between 100 stars and 100 prospects with the prospects receiving a silver chromium look while the stars were given gold.

-Beltre's most popular rookie card is without question his 1997 Bowman Chrome appearance.
+The most popular Adrian Beltre rookie card is without question his 1997 Bowman Chrome appearance.
 Collectors have placed an even higher premium on the Refractor version (1:12 packs).
-There is also an International variation of each card on the checklist that featured the player's home flag added to the background.
-Those could be pulled one in every four packs with International Refractors being found one in every 24 packs.
-Mint Refractor parallels of Beltre's rookie card approach $300 with those rare gem-mint copies attracting prices that are three times as much.
+There is also an International variation with the player's home flag in the background.
+Those could be pulled 1:4 packs, with International Refractors being found 1:24 packs.
+Mint Refractor parallels of Beltre's rookie card approach $300, and rare gem-mint copies attract prices that are three times as much.